joseEnrique/fluvialgen/README.md

 ### PastForecastBatcher

-This class provides a way to process data with past and forecast windows:
+This class provides a way to process data with past data and forecast values:

 ```python
 from river import compose, linear_model, preprocessing, optim, metrics